 Flu Prevention Tips

-Influenza spreads mainly person-to-person, through coughing or sneezing of infected people.
+Influenza spreads mainly person-to-person, through coughing or sneezing by infected people.

-- Cover your cough by coughing into your elbow or sleeve or use a tissue.
+- Cover your cough by coughing into your elbow or use a tissue.
 Throw the tissue in the trash after you use it.

 - Avoid touching your eyes, nose or mouth.
 Germs spread that way.